 Our range of housing includes general needs, supported living, supported housing, independent living, shared ownership, and keyworker accommodation.

 Our Group structure at March 2019 is as follows:

 The Group’s principal services are providing and developing social housing.
 Our Procurement Policy fully reflects what we do and what we require of our business partners (including assessment and procurement routes for development) to ensure full compliance with the Modern Slavery Act requirements.
 We ensure that any supplier or sub-contractor we work with goes through a comprehensive assessment process.
 We ask bidders as part of the procurement process what they do to ensure their own business and supply chain is free from modern slavery.
 Where this cannot be evidenced to the satisfaction of the Group, we would actively exclude from further involvement in a tender process.

 The Executive Director, Finance and Corporate Services has strategic responsibility for the development and implementation of the Group’s anti-slavery initiatives and on-going review of our approaches.
-Key departments within the organisation such as Human Resources and Organisational Development, Procurement, Property Services, Development and Finance support the Executive Director in our operational responses.

 The Group operates the following policies:

 Code of Conduct – we strive to maintain the highest standards of employee conduct and ethical behaviour in delivering our services and managing our supply chain and the Group’s Code of Conduct clearly defines what is expected of our staff when representing the Group.